induktio/thinker/Details.md

 Time Warp should give each faction an equal number of starting colony pods, even if the faction is Alien or Aquatic.
 The amount of techs being granted or receiving an initial secret project can be adjusted from config.
 Keep in mind that any additional techs will increase later research costs in the default tech cost rules.

 In the nascent days of Alpha Centauri colonization, pioneers faced an arid, unforgiving landscape.
-Determined to thrive, they embarked on an audacious endeavor, planting forests and cultivating kelp farms.
-Through relentless effort they transformed the desolation into a thriving oasis.
+Determined to thrive, they started planting forests and cultivating kelp farms.
+Through steady effort, they transformed the desolation into a thriving oasis.
 Terraformers worked meticulously to remove fungus from nearby important bonus resources, and this fueled more growth on the initial settlement.
 After years of studying the local ecosystem and building industrial capacity, it is now time to go for more expansion.

 Improved combat mechanics